edwardmilsom/convdkmpaper/README.md

 A `convdkm.yml` file is included to replicate our conda environment.

 Included in each `benchmark...` and `hyperparams...` folder are bash scripts to run the exact experiments from the paper.
 We recommend modifying these for submission on a GPU cluster.
+Total GPU time will be measured in the order of weeks using A100 GPUs.
+The largest experiments (the `512/1024/2048 inducing point` version) may require an 80GB A100.

 Also included are the raw outputs from those runs that constituted the results in the paper (see `runs` subfolders).